 The general spatial clustering algorithm discussed above does not require a rectilinear partitioning of space.
 In fact, the 3D space-partitioning mesh does not even have to be conforming (i.e., without cracks or T-junctions), nor do the cells themselves have to be convex or even connected (although that may be preferable).
-Because the amount of detail often varies over a surface, it may be desirable to adapt the grid cells to the surface shape, such that a larger number of smaller cells are used to partition detailed regions of the surface, while relatively larger cells can be used to cluster vertices in flat regions.
+Because the amount of detail often varies over a surface, it may be desirable to adapt the grid cells to the surface shape, such that many small cells are used to partition detailed regions of the surface, while relatively larger cells can be used to cluster vertices in flat regions.

-The advantage of producing an adaptive partition was first demonstrated by Shaffer and Garland in [74].
+The advantage of producing an adaptive partition was first demonstrated by Shaffer and Garland [74].
 Their method makes two passes instead of one over the input mesh.
 The first pass is similar to the OoCS algorithm [61], but in which a uniform grid is used to accumulate both primal (distance-to-face) and dual (distance-to-vertex) quadric information.
-Based on this quadric information, a principal component analysis (PCA) is performed that introduces split planes that better partition the vertex clusters than the uniform grid.
-These split planes, which are organized hierarchically in a binary space partitioning (BSP) tree, are then used to cluster vertices in a second pass over the input data.
-In addition to superior qualitative results over [61], Shaffer and Garland report a 20% average reduction in error.
-These improvements come at the expense of higher memory requirements and slower simplification speed.
+Based on this quadric information, a principal component analysis